 This chicken bacon ranch pasta is total comfort food!
 The creamy sauce is addictive, and it's ready in only 30 minutes.

-Chicken, bacon, and ranch is a well-loved combo, and I am happy to deliver another recipe with these flavors (you may also like my Chicken Bacon Ranch Pasta Salad).
+Chicken, bacon, and ranch is a well-loved combo, and I am happy to deliver another recipe with these flavors (you may also like my Cheddar Bacon Ranch Cream Cheese Chicken, Chicken Bacon Ranch Casserole, or this Bacon Ranch Tortellini).
 This recipe is perfect for busy weeknights and fussy eaters!

 How to make chicken bacon ranch pasta

 This pasta dish is fairly straightforward.
 You start by frying the bacon, and once it's cooked you take it out of the skillet and fry the chicken in the remaining bacon fat (this makes it extra flavorful).
 You then take the chicken out of the pan and make the sauce by adding the cream cheese, ranch seasoning, and some chicken broth.
 It'll thicken up fairly quickly.
 Toss the sauce with the drained pasta (I like to stir in some bacon and keep the rest for garnishing each bowl).
 Dish it up and top each bowl with the chicken, and dinner is done.
 (Full ingredients & instructions are in the recipe card below)

 - It's easy to overcook or undercook chicken when you're searing it in the pan, so I like to use an instant read meat thermometer so chicken is never overcooked (or undercooked).
 Chicken is safe to eat at 165F.

 - This isn't the type of recipe that makes great leftovers.
 The sauce tends to dry out and can separate easily (especially if you're warming it up on high in a microwave).
 I recommend warming it up on a low heat.